True Texas Brisket

 Apple has a mild flavor with a sweet, fruity flavor.
-It is good for poultry, beef, pork, ham, game birds, and lamb
+It is suitable for poultry, beef, pork, ham, game birds, and lamb

 Cherry wood has a sweet, fruity flavor that is a good match for all meats

-Hickory creates a sweet, yet strong almost bacon-flavor; the smoke can be very strong but it adds a strong flavor to just about all meat.
+Hickory creates a sweet yet strong, almost bacon flavor; the smoke can be solid,,,,,,,,,,, but it adds a solid flavor to just about all meat.

 Maple has a mild and sweet flavor.
 Maple wood is good with poultry and small game birds, and vegetables.

-Mesquite wood has a strong and earthy flavor that is ideal for most red meats.
+Mesquite wood has a solid and earthy flavor that is ideal for most red meats.
 It’s one of the hottest burning woods and is very popular in Texas.

 Pecan is stronger than fruit wood but milder than hickory and mesquite.
-Pecan is good when grilling poultry, and is also very popular in Texas.
+Pecan is good when grilling poultry and is very popular in Texas.

 You Need An Offset Wood Smoker!

-Before I say anything else here you will need a real Offset wood smoker for this recipe, not an electric one to get this right.
-While you can use any smoker with this recipe a true Texas brisket will only be done in a wood smoker.
+Before I say anything else, you will need a real Offset wood smoker for this recipe, not an electric one, to get this right.
+While you can use any smoker with this recipe, an authentic Texas brisket will only be done in a wood smoker.
 You will also need Mesquite wood for the best flavor, but whatever wood you like will be fine.

 I was born and raised in Texas, and Texas is where my heart always will be.
-One of the things Texas is most known for it is their BBQ, and moreover there brisket.
-It because of its amazing beefy, smoky, sweet flavor, it's yummy exterior black crust leather, and its wonderful fat moistening every mouthful?
-The very nature of a Texas brisket is delicious, and something I crave all the time.
-So here is my recipe for what I feel is a perfect Texas style brisket.
+One of the things Texas is most known for is its BBQ and brisket.
+Is it because of its unique beefy, smoky, sweet flavor, yummy exterior black crust leather, and excellent fat moistening every mouthful?
+The very nature of a Texas brisket is delicious and something I crave all the time.
+So here is my recipe for what I feel is a perfect Texas-style brisket.

 My Recommendation For an Offset Smoker